emqx/neuron-docs/en_US/quick-start/mqtt-config.md

 * Port:Use MQTT broker port(1883);
 * Click `Submit` to complete the configuration of northbound application, and the application card will automatically enter the working state of **Running**.

-## Step 3, Subscribe To The Group Of Tags.
+## Step 3, Subscribe to the group of tags.

 The collected tags are uploaded to the cloud in groups.
 Subscribe to the tag group to upload.